 All members of the Catholic school community, parents/guardians, teachers, staff, administrators and others, are expected to work together in preventing bullying and promoting Gospel values in a Christ centered environment.
 Students are expected to participate in age appropriate educational programs developed by the school that address bullying and teach respect for all.
-This year, we are pleased to be participating in a grant funded anti-bullying program utilizing the Olweus Bullying Prevention Program.
 As part of our school's Anti-Bullying Program, we maintain four rules:

-- 1) We will try to help students who are bullied. - 2) We will try to include students who are left out. - 3) We will not bully others. - 4) If we know that someone is being bullied, we will tell an adult at school and an adult at home.
+1) We will try to help students who are bullied.

+2) We will try to include students who are left out.

+3) We will not bully others.

+4) If we know that someone is being bullied, we will tell an adult at school and an adult at home.